 This article explains how to make sure your dog gets the right amount of water for his breed, age, size, and condition.
 It describes signs of dehydration to look out for, medical issues which can cause dehydration even when a dog has access to water, and advice on when to take your dog to the vet.

-This article explains the history and biology of working dogs, and shows why they have the remarkable powers of strength and stamina which have made them so important to humans over the millennia.
+This article explains the history and biology of working dogs.
+I'll show why they have the remarkable strength and stamina which have made them so important to humans over the millennia.

 Stars have fascinated humans for thousands of years.
 Our nearest star, the sun, is the source of energy for all life on Earth.
 Stars have inspired music, art, poetry, and scientific investigation.
 This article explores 10 of the most interesting and fun facts about stars.